• Skip to primary navigation

 Lichen sclerosus does not cause skin cancer, but skin that is scarred by lichen sclerosus is more likely to develop skin cancer.
 Proper treatment of this condition is very important, and we provide the best medical treatment for lichen sclerosus.

-Providers Treating Lichen Sclerosus (LS)
+Providers Diagnosing or Treating Lichen Sclerosus (LS)

 Tesa L. Ivey, CNP

-Tesa L. Ivey, CNP Nurse Practitioner
+Tesa L. Ivey, CNP Obstetrics and Gynecology Nurse Practitioner

 View Profile